prajwalthakur/prajwalthakur.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Graduate Student at Univeristy of Waterloo .
+subtitle: Graduate Student  .
 Previously Research Engineer  <a href="https://ims.ut.ee/"> at Itelligent Material and Systems Lab </a>University of Tartu,Estonia

 profile:
   align: right